Locations:

 How do oncogenes work?

-To understand how oncogenes work, it may help to know more about proto-oncogenes.
-Proto-oncogenes are normal genes that may mutate or change and become oncogenes.
+To understand how oncogenes work, you need to know about proto-oncogenes.
+Proto-oncogenes are normal genes that may mutate and become oncogenes.

 Your body contains trillions of cells.
-Each cell contains different kinds of genes that manage different activities.
-Proto-oncogenes drive the cell cycle, which is the process cells go through before they can divide.
+Each cell contains different genes that manage different activities.
+Proto-oncogenes drive the cell cycle, which is the process cells go through before they can divide and make new cells.
 Proto-oncogenes also control how fast cells grow, when cells divide and when cells die (apoptosis).

 When a proto-oncogene mutates and becomes an oncogene, the gene never stops sending signals telling cells to grow and divide.
 Cells respond by multiplying faster than usual, eventually creating tumors.